Selective031/RazorBoard/README.md

 # Importing the project

 Download the Github repository.
-Inside CubeIDE
+- Inside CubeIDE
-File -> Import -> File System
+- File -> Import -> File System
-Select the folder where you downloaded the repository After import you need to add a few things:
+Select the folder where you downloaded the repository.
+After import you need to add a few things:

 - Right click on the project